jsafrane/openlmi-doc/doc/mof/CIM_ConcreteJob.rst

     32768..65535 Vendor Reserved
     ============ ===============

-.. _CIM-ConcreteJob-TimeOfLastStateChange:

-``datetime`` **TimeOfLastStateChange**

-    The date or time when the state of the Job last changed.
-If the state of the Job has not changed and this property is populated, then it must be set to a 0 interval value.
-If a state change was requested, but rejected or not yet processed, the property must not be updated.

-.. _CIM-ConcreteJob-Name:

-``string`` **Name**

-    The user-friendly name for this instance of a Job.
-In addition, the user-friendly name can be used as a property for a search or query.
-(Note: Name does not have to be unique within a namespace.)

-.. _CIM-ConcreteJob-MethodName:

-``string`` **MethodName**

-    If not NULL, the name of the intrinsic operation or extrinsic method for which this Job represents an invocation.

-    When not NULL, and if an extrinsic method, the format shall be <classPath>.MethodName, where classPath is a WBEM-URI-TypedClassPath or a WBEM-URI-UntypedClassPath as defined by DSP0207.
-And where methodName is a method of that class.

-    When not NULL, and if an intrinsic operation, the format shall be <namespacePath>.OperationName, where namespacePath is a WBEM-URI-TypedNamespacePath or a WBEM-URI-UntypedNamespacePath as defined by DSP0207.
-And where OperationName is either the name of a generic operation as defined in DSP0223 or is the name of a protocol specific operation as defined for the protocol used to retrieve the instance.

 .. _CIM-ConcreteJob-JobInParameters:

 ``string`` **JobInParameters**

-    The input, (including inout), parameters of the Job, formatted as an EmbeddedObject (with a predefined class name of "__JobInParameters".
-In the case where a Job represents an intrinsic operation or an extrinsic method call, this property contains the input parameters of that call.Each input parameter is mapped to a corresponding property of the same type.
+    The input (including inout), parameters of the job, formatted as an embedded instance with a class name of "__JobInParameters".

+    In the case where a job represents an intrinsic operation or an extrinsic method call, that embedded instance contains properties representing the input parameters of that call.
+Each input parameter is mapped to a corresponding property of the same name and type.
+REF-typed parameters are represented as Reference-qualified properties of type string whose value is the instance path in WBEM URI format.

-    The value of each embedded property shall be the value of the corresponding input pararmeter at the time the job was started.
+    The value of each property shall be the value of the corresponding input parameter at the time the job was started.

-.. _CIM-ConcreteJob-TimeBeforeRemoval:

-``datetime`` **TimeBeforeRemoval**

-    The amount of time that the Job is retained after it has finished executing, either succeeding or failing in that execution.
-The job must remain in existence for some period of time regardless of the value of the DeleteOnCompletion property.

-    The default is five minutes.